muratk5n/thirdwave/en/README.md

 ---

 A cow gives 240 kg of meat..
-That's a lot.
-It'd be a bummer if I 'ate a cow' every month.
+Not 'eating a cow' every month, let's relax.

 ---